 Rosacea is a chronic disorder primarily of the facial skin.
 It typically begins as redness on the cheeks, forehead, chin or nose.
-Patients have a tendency to flush or blush easily in the beginning, and in time progress to persistent redness in the center of the face.
+Patients have a tendency to flush or blush easily in the beginning, and in time progress to persistent redness in the centre of the face.

 Initially, Rosacea may come and go on its own.
 The condition rarely reverses itself and may last for years.
 It can become worse without treatment.

 Rosacea has both acne-like and vascular components.
 Acne-like lesions of rosacea appear as small, red bumps on the face and some may contain pus.
 Many tiny blood vessels also develop on the skin that contributes to the vascular component.

 Rosacea usually develops over a long period of time and it may affect men or women of any age and even children.
 For some unknown reason, women get Rosacea more often than men, and some cases of this disorder have been associated with menopause.

 Many people with Rosacea are unfamiliar with it and do not recognize it in its early stages.
 Consulting a dermatologist and identifying the disease is the first step to controlling it.
 Dr Wong often recommends a combination of treatments tailored to the individual patient to try to stop the progress of Rosacea and sometimes reverse it.

 Topical gels/creams are often prescribed and a slight improvement can often be seen after some weeks of use.
 Greater improvement is usually noticed in 2 months.

 Commonly used oral antibiotics tend to produce faster results than topical medications.
 IPL treatment is often used as well to control the vascular component.